How to Care for Your Hardwood Flooring

 Protective Hardwood Care and Maintenance

 At Carpet Land, we know how important it is to follow a protective care and maintenance routine for your new hardwood floors.
 Set out entry mats and doormats in high traffic areas and remove all outdoor shoes before walking across your hardwood flooring.
 To protect your hardwood floors from dents or indentations heavy furniture can leave over time, buy floor protectors.

 Everyday care and maintenance could include sweeping, vacuuming or dry mopping your hardwood flooring.
 Make sure to check with your manufacturer’s care and maintenance guide, in addition to their list of approved vacuum cleaners, before caring for your flooring.

 If your flooring needs more than just a dry surface clean, talk to one of our experts who can order you a manufacturer specific cleaning product.

 If you need a periodical deep clean, hire a local professional floor cleaning company.
-For recommendations, speak with any of Carpet Land’s flooring Omaha, Lincoln, or Sioux City representatives!
+For recommendations, speak with any of Carpet Land’s flooring Omaha, Lincoln, or Sioux Falls representatives!

 Be mindful of preventative maintenance for your new hardwood flooring; frequently trim your pet’s nails or remove your high heels and heavy boots before walking across wood floors.
 Since hardwood flooring is also sensitive to the indoor climate of your home, use a humidifier during the dry heating season and run a dehumidifier during inclement weather.

 Layered looks are also in style; add an area rug on top of your hardwood flooring to protect and enhance the interior design.
 For additional preventative maintenance best practices, visit us and ask one of our hardwood flooring professionals.

 Spill and Stain Removal

 Life happens on our flooring, and the occasional spills and stains are just inevitable.
 Learning how to remove common household stains without damaging your flooring is important.

 Most common spills like liquids or pet accidents will wipe away clean, especially on hardwood floors with stain and scuff resistant technology built into the hardwood finished.
 Wipe away liquid spills immediately, as hardwood flooring is not water resistant and can damage the finish.

 For other common stains like wax residue or nail polish, consult with the manufacturer’s guidelines.